Skip to main content

 Compressed files

-A compressed file format allows you to save storage space and streamline data management tasks.
-You can ingest a compressed file in one of the supported file formats.
+A compressed format allows you to save storage space and streamline data management tasks.
+You can ingest a compressed file in one of the supported event formats.

 Lumi supports the following compression formats: